woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

 Legal docks (docks that obey the data model rules) have the following characteristics:

- * Their interiors have a linear (one-dimensional) intersection with the lake interior
+ * Interiors have a linear (one-dimensional) intersection with the lake interior
- * Their boundaries have a point (zero-dimensional) intersection with the lake interior
+ * Boundaries have a point (zero-dimensional) intersection with the lake interior
- * Their boundaries **also** have a point (zero-dimensional) intersection with the lake boundary
+ * Boundaries **also** have a point (zero-dimensional) intersection with the lake boundary
- * Their interiors have no intersection (F) with the lake exterior
+ * Interiors have no intersection (F) with the lake exterior

 The resulting DE9IM matrix looks like this: